Craig Barnshaw, Working On The Orbit.

 Construction of the Mittal Orbit came to life through the verse efforts of highly skilled and knowledgeable engineers and technicians.
 This expertise effectively inculcated their years of experience with curved aluminum extrusionsinto the development of this majestic metal public art sculptures.
 The project started as a simple initiative when it was felt that the Olympic Park needed something extra that could arouse the amazement of Londoners and visitors at the Olympics in 2012.
 The Metal Orbit was designed by the Turner-Prize winning artist Sir Anish Kapoor and one of the world’s leading designers Cecil Balmond.
 The name “ArcelorMittal Orbit” combines the name of Mittal’s company, who was the chief sponsor of the project, with Orbit, the original working title for Kapoor and Balmond’s design.

-Craig Barnshaw and his engineers engaged tirelessly in developing the calculation program and forming processes for this massive public art sculpture.
-This included training the machine operators on the processing involved in arching the three-dimensional metal formed Orbit.
-This metal public art sculpture was built with several sections.
-The sections needed to have a twist applied during the bending to ensure the angle was correct.
-The public art sculpture was constructed from 2,000 tons of Mittal’s steel.
-Impressively, 60% of the steel came from re-cycled sources.
-The curved parts were moderately designed with double curved aluminum profiles.
-The sculpture provided a spectacular view of the vast Olympic Park and permit visitors to view the capital’s landmark.
-Little wonder, it is oftentimes referred to as the landmark Orbit Tower.
+Furthermore, Craig Barnshaw and his engineers worked tirelessly to develop the calculation programs and forming processes for this huge public art sculpture.
+They also trained machine operators on arching techniques involved in shaping the three-dimensional metal formed Orbit.
+The sculpture consists of several sections, each requiring a precise twist during bending to maintain the correct angle.
+Constructed from 2,000 tons of Mittal’s steel, 60% of this steel came from recycled sources, reflecting a strong commitment to sustainability.
+The curved parts incorporate moderately designed double curved aluminum profiles.
+Finally, the sculpture offers spectacular views of the Olympic Park and allows visitors to admire London’s iconic landmark.
+No wonder it is often called the landmark Orbit Tower.

 THE STRUCTURE OF THE ARCELORMITTAL ORBIT